MarcoPlatino/externalsysteminfoRPI/README.md

 This is an external system information display for the Raspberry Pi 5.
 I took inspiration from Conky, and Conky Rings, and thought noticed how convenient it was to have that kind of information, but the one drawback to Conky is that it is only on the homescreen -- This becomes one of your peripherals and is always active.

 ---
+## Features:
+The display shows the following:
+- CPU temperature (in degrees Celcius)
+- CPU load (in percent)
+- RAM usage (as a percentage)
+- Disk Space (As a fraction showing the current used space versus the total space)
+---

 ## Stuff you will need:
 1. You need 4 female-to-female jumper wires to wire the LCD to the Pi
 2. A Raspberry Pi (I have only tested this on the pi5)